wn-doolittle/caliper-spec/caliper.md

 ### C.38 Response
 A Caliper [Response](#response) is a generic type that represents the selected option generated by a [Person](#person) interacting with an [AssessmentItem](#assessmentItem).

+Utilize [Response](#response) only if no suitable subtype exists to represent the response being described.

 #### Supertype
 [Entity](#entity)